sarkis-kenderjian/github-slideshow/_posts/0000-01-02-sarkis-kenderjian.md

 ---
 layout: slide
-title: "Welcome to our sarkis slide!"
+title: "Welcome to our second slide!"
 ---
-Your text
+I think I love this
 Use the left arrow to go back!